nicktu12/front-end-submissions-public/1706/mod-3/personal-project/NTpersonal-project/Checkin-2.md

 ### Deliverables
 -Boilerplate react app - Redux and React is wired up.
 -Auth w/ spotify - Implemented firebase - still need to get OAuth up and running.
--Implement wireframes - This has not been completed yet.
+-Implement wireframes - In progress.
 -Load top songs - Need to get OAuth up and running to load in top songs.

 #### Stack: